USING DSPSOUND ARCHIVESHARE

 Technical Requirements

-You can run the program on all computers with different varieties of Windows, Mac OSX and UNIX/Linux.
+You can run the program on all computers with Windows, Mac OSX and UNIX/Linux operating systems.

-You can use all ordinary browsers, and in addition you need to have Java installed on the machine.
+You need to have Java installed on the machine.
 Links to how you do this you will find below, for both Windows, Mac OSX and Linux.
 The program will not work for Macs with an older system than OSX.

 Installation for Windows